What We Do

 The HRTO’s Rules of Procedure, Practice Directions and Policies apply to its proceedings

-The HRTO is one of fourteen tribunals which form Tribunals Ontario.
+The HRTO is one of thirteen tribunals which form Tribunals Ontario.
 The HRTO does its work in keeping with the core values of Tribunals Ontario:

 - Fairness and independence

 The HRTO resolves claims of discrimination and harassment brought under the Human Rights Code, a law that protects people in Ontario from discrimination and harassment in five areas:

 - accommodation (housing)